Key Takeaways

 Sometimes imaging shows degenerative changes you didn't know about—a disc bulge or arthritis that wasn't causing symptoms.
 If the accident makes these silent conditions symptomatic, the full injury is compensable.

-If you were successfully managing a chronic condition and the accident undoes that management—requiring more treatment, causing flare-ups, making the condition uncontrollable—that's a compensable injury.
+If you were successfully managing a chronic condition and the accident undoes that management—requiring more treatment, causing flare-ups, or making the condition harder to control—that can be a compensable aggravation.

 Prior anxiety or depression doesn't prevent recovery for accident-related psychological injuries.
 The aggravation of mental health conditions follows the same rules as physical conditions.